 “It is a dysfunctional table.
 It’s more functional than it was two years ago.
 And it’s more functional than no table at all,” Jordan said.
 “The only thing I know for sure is that whether you’re in the IGA or out of the IGA, you can’t escape the county.
 We are in this thing together.
 We do different elements that are absolutely critical pieces to success, and I think we’re learning to deal with each other better.”

-Rubio, the lone commissioner in support of the contract and appearing surprised by the proposal, which was pre-planned by the three offices, told her colleagues she wanted to hang tough.
+Rubio, the lone commissioner in support of the contract and appearing surprised by the proposal, which was pre-planned by the three commissioners’ offices, told her colleagues she wanted to hang tough.
 In a statement on Wednesday evening, Rubio said: “What Rene Gonzalez did today puts all of the work we are doing to house Portlanders at risk.
-The city can’t afford to go it alone – and Rene doesn’t have a back up plan.”
+The city can’t afford to go it alone—and Rene doesn’t have a backup plan.”

-Sources tell WW that the three commissioners still want to explore what working together with the county on homelessness would look like, but are unhappy with the Joint Office’s performance in the current contract, which took effect on July 1.
-The three members provided no alternative plan.
-Should the council vote to dissolve the contract, they have to give the county 90 days’ termination notice.
+Sources tell WW that the three commissioners still want to explore what working together with the county on homelessness would look like, but are unhappy with the Joint Office’s performance in the current contract, which took effect July 1.
+The three commissioners provided no alternative plan.
+Should the council vote to dissolve the contract, it would have to give the county 90 days’ termination notice.

-The two municipalities, after months of contentious negotiations, entered a three-year agreement that gives the city the ability to leave the contract without financial penalty if it determines the office is not performing well.
-The existing contract gives the city more oversight and decision-making power over the office’s decisions; the city for years had complained that, despite the name of the office, it had little say in how the office spent its money.
-(The bulk of the office’s budget is made up of the supportive housing services tax, a regional tax that generates hundreds of millions of dollars annually for Multnomah, Washington and Clackamas counties to combat homelessness.)
+The two jurisdictions, after months of contentious negotiations, entered a three-year agreement that gives the city the ability to leave the contract without financial penalty if it determines the office is not performing well.
+The existing contract gives the city more oversight and decision-making power over the office’s decisions; the city had complained for years that, despite the name of the office, it had little say in how the office spent its money.
+(The bulk of the office’s budget is funded by Metro’s supportive housing services tax, a regional tax that generates hundreds of millions of dollars annually for Multnomah, Washington and Clackamas counties to combat homelessness.)

-When the city and county signed the agreement in June, effective July 1, officials agreed that the city would re-evaluate its participation in the contract after 90 days.
-The city’s chief administrative officer, Mike Jordan, briefed the City Council on the progress of the office last week.
-The commissioners provided mixed responses, but the three now considering dissolving the contract all expressed doubt that the county had lived up to its promises.
+When the city and county signed the agreement in June, effective July 1, officials agreed that the city would reevaluate its participation in the contract after 90 days.
+Chief administrative officer Jordan briefed the City Council on the progress of the office last week.
+The commissioners provided mixed responses, but the three who now favor considering whether to dissolve the contract all expressed doubt the county had lived up to its promises.